 - 1. Take as many Physics and Astronomy courses as possible.
-A broad exposure to many areas of physics is excellent preparation for graduate school and the GRE, and it may help you discover an area of physics that you would like to study further. - Take the Junior Seminar Course.
-Junior Seminar (PHYS 392) is a half-credit course typically offered in the fall semester of the junior year that prepares students for their senior research experience.
+A broad exposure to many areas of physics is excellent preparation for graduate school and the GRE, and it may help you discover an area of physics that you would like to study further. - 2.
+Take the Junior Seminar Course.
+Junior Seminar (PHYS 392) is a half-credit course typically offered the junior year that prepares students for their senior research experience.

 In addition, the course offers assistance in finding and successfully applying for a summer REU program, studying for the GRE, and graduate school applications.